calcuis/cgg/README.md

 ***those are all experimental models; no guarantee on quality

 #### sample model list
-You can either use the clone feature above or opt a sample GGUF straight from the lazy list by:
+You can either use the clone feature above or opt it straight from the lazy list by:
 ```
 cgg s
 ```
-More options might be provided on list as it can be updated independently.